Drew Magary

-Andrew Schuyler Magary (born 7 October 1976) is an American journalist, humor columnist, and novelist.
+Andrew Schuyler Magary (born October 7, 1976) is an American journalist, humor columnist, podcast host, and novelist.
 He was a correspondent for GQ, has written three novels, and formerly was a long-time columnist for Deadspin.
-He currently writes for Defector Media and SFGate and is the author of The Night the Lights Went Out: A Memoir of Life after Brain Damage, a memoir chronicling his brain injury and subsequent recovery.
+He currently writes for Defector Media and SFGate and is the author of The Night the Lights Went Out: A Memoir of Life with Brain Damage, a memoir chronicling his brain injury and subsequent recovery.